tornadoweb/tornado/website/sphinx/releases/next.rst

   independent option sets, such as for subcommands.
 * `tornado.options.options` is no longer a subclass of `dict`; attribute-style access is now required.
+* The ``max_clients`` argument to `AsyncHTTPClient` is now a keyword-only argument.
+* Keyword arguments to `AsyncHTTPClient.configure` are no longer used when instantiating an implementation subclass directly.